decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ??? info "Click to display the legacy process for utilizing a VSP"
     To allow a VSP to vote for you, you first have to sign up for a VSP.
 A list of them can be found [here](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).
 After signing up, there should be directions for creating a new P2SH address and importing your multi-sig voting script.

-    !!! warning "Warning"
-        Make sure to save a copy of your multi-sig voting script; if your VSP goes down, you will need this script to vote or revoke tickets.

     A brief overview of configuring your VSP is provided here:

     1. With your wallet open, issue the `dcrctl --wallet getnewaddress` command to retrieve an address.